 It is also basic for the management to access the risk of new projects before making any investment.
 It can eliminate investments that have low returns and higher risks.

-For example, the board of director has decided to set the hurdle rate of 13%, so the management will only consider any project with a return higher than 13%.
+For example, the board of directors has decided to set the hurdle rate of 13%, so the management will only consider any project with a return higher than 13%.
 They will group all projects and analyze their risk and return.

 What are the limitations of Hurdle Rate?